Solar Eclipse Corona

 expand_more

-1. Commission Implementing Decision (EU) 2023/941 (Latest Publication) This is the latest implementation decision by the European Commission regarding harmonized standards for personal protective equipment (PPE), published in May 2023.
-The annex explicitly lists the EN ISO 12312-2:2015 standard as an officially recognized EU standard.
+1. Commission Implementing Decision (EU) 2023/941 (Latest Publication) This is the latest implementing decision of the European Commission concerning harmonized standards for personal protective equipment (PPE), published in May 2023.
+The annex of this page explicitly lists the EN ISO 12312-2:2015 standard as an officially recognized EU standard.

-2. EU PPE Regulation Implementation Communication (EU) 2016/425: In previous official communications, the EU detailed that eclipse glasses compliant with EN ISO 12312-2:2015 must bear the CE mark.
-Compliance confers a presumption of conformity starting April 21, 2018.
+2. Implementation Communication of the EU PPE Regulation (EU) 2016/425: In previous official communications, the EU detailed that eclipse glasses complying with the EN ISO 12312-2:2015 standard must bear the CE marking.
+Compliance confers a presumption of conformity as of April 21, 2018.

 ISO 12312-2 Transmittance Requirements

-• Scope and applicability: Applies explicitly only to products without magnification intended for direct observation of the Sun.
-Does not apply to ordinary sunglasses or telescope filters.
+• Scope and Applicability: It explicitly applies only to products without magnification intended for direct observation of the Sun.
+It does not apply to regular sunglasses or telescope filters.

-• Transmittance limits: Strictly regulates transmittance for UV, visible, and IR rays.
-The maximum allowable luminous transmittance matches a shade 12 welding filter, and the minimum a shade 15.
+• Transmittance Limits: It strictly regulates the transmittance for UV, visible, and IR rays.
+The maximum luminous transmittance allowed matches a shade 12 welding filter, and the minimum matches a shade 15.

-• Material quality: Filters must be completely free of visual defects like bubbles or scratches.
+• Material Quality: Filters must be completely free from visual defects such as bubbles or scratches.

-• Mandatory labeling: Certified products must display specific information, including clear warnings that looking at the sun without appropriate filters can result in permanent eye injuries.
+• Mandatory Labeling: Certified products must display specific information, including clear warnings that looking at the sun without appropriate filters can result in permanent eye injury.

 • Commission Implementing Decision (EU) 2023/941: The official EUR-Lex document.